oriumgames/bevi/readme.md

 ## Runtime: App and stages

-`bevi.App` orchestrates Ark’s `ecs.World`, the scheduler, and the event bus:
+`bevi.App` orchestrates Ark’s `bevi.World`, the scheduler, and the event bus:

 - Stages:
   - PreStartup, Startup, PostStartup (run once at boot)